cayla-c/Mithril/README.md

 ## Description

 Mithril is a responsive single-page web application for browsing, purchasing, and providing feedback on stylish modern clothing.
-The site is hosted on AWS and has a React-based front-end.
+The site has a React-based front-end.

+![video of related items carousel component] (https://github.com/cayla-c/mithril/Mithril.gif)

 # Technologies